allegro/allegro.tech/_posts/2016-08-01-the-ios-bug-chase.md

 ![mitmproxy_fixed](/img/articles/2016-08-01-the-ios-bug-chase/mitmproxy_fixed.png)

 Mitmproxy changed the status code of each tile request to `410`.
-Once the first tile request finished with the `410` status code, `geod` daemon immediately updated its manifest requesting fresh `/geomanifest/dynamic/config`.
+Once the first tile request finished with `410` status code, `geod` daemon immediately updated its manifest requesting fresh `/geomanifest/dynamic/config`.
 It worked just as expected!
 The bug was resolved! :tada:

 ## What could go wrong? :four_leaf_clover:

 A bug chase is often a long and hard process.
-In the one I have described, luck was a big contributor to success, because – as usual – many things could go
+In the one I have described, luck was a big contributor to success, because – as usual – many things could have gone wrong:
-wrong:

-- the issue could just not occur on our test devices at all,
+- the issue could just not have occurred on our test devices at all,
-- maps API could be secured with SSL-pinning,
+- maps API could have been secured with SSL-pinning,
-- Apple could ignore such an ephemeral bug report,
+- Apple could have ignored such an ephemeral bug report,
-- the investigation could go in a wrong direction,
+- the investigation could have gone in a wrong direction,
-- the investigation could require jumping through a decompiled framework call hierarchy — it is often very easy to get lost there.
+- the investigation could have required jumping through a decompiled framework call hierarchy — it is often very easy to get lost there.

 ## Summary :trophy: